vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 }
 ```

-Here, because the framebuffers depend on the swapchain images, we will also recreate them.
+Here, as the framebuffers depend on the swapchain images, we will also need to recreate them (for future use).

-Next, let's recreate everything else that depends on window dimensions.
+Next, let's recreate everything that depends on window dimensions.
 Because the swapchain
 will also become invalidated if that happens, let's add some logic for recreating it as well:

 ```rust